 - What is the relationship between psychiatric treatment and suicide and homicide?

 - What has psychiatry done globally and systematically—up to the present day—in terms of human rights violations?

 - What can benevolent psychiatrists do to prevent harmful ‘therapies’ by their colleagues?

-- What is the relationship between deteriorating literacy rates and the medicalization of children?
+- What is the relationship between deteriorating education and the diagnoses of children?

 - What is ADHD and what can be done about it without heavy medication?

-- What can you do to help your child study better?
+- What can you do to help your child learn better?

 - How can you help family, friends, or employees with mental health problems?

 Get informed.
 Order The Hidden Horrors of Psychiatry on Amazon today.
 This reference work is available as hardcover, paperback and kindle.